-Join Ben Long for an in-depth discussion in this video Exploring how a digital sensor captures an image, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Exploring how a digital sensor captures an image, part of Exploring Photography: Shooting in Raw Mode.

 - Like your eye, a digital image sensor works by gathering light.
 An image sensor is just a computer chip like any other.
 It's made of silicon, it has circuit pathways etched into it, and it's soldered into a circuit board.
 But unlike most chips, it also contains a large area on its surface that's made out of a particular kind of metal.
 Turns out that some types of metal emit electrons when they're struck by light.
 Hit that same metal with more light, and you get more electrons off the metal.